Ray marching: Sphere tracing

 In sphere tracing, or sphere-assisted ray marching an intersection point is approximated between the ray and a surface defined by a signed distance function (SDF).
 The SDF is evaluated for each iteration in order to be able take as large steps as possible without missing any part of the surface.
 A threshold is used to cancel further iteration when a point has reached that is close enough to the surface.
 As powerful GPU hardware became more widely available, this method was popularized by the demoscene and Inigo Quilez, co-creator of Shadertoy.

 For simple scenes with basic 3D shapes, ray marching does not have many benefits over ray tracing (which finds intersections without marching through the space).
 Strengths of SDF ray marching are, for example, when morphing shapes, approximating soft shadows, repetition of geometry, and algorithmically defined scenes.

 Signed distance functions exist for many primitive 3D shapes.
 They can be combined using mathematical operations like modulo and booleans to form more complex surfaces.
 For instance, taking the modulus of an SDF's input coordinates tiles its volume across all of space, and taking the maximum of two SDFs gives their volumes' surface of intersection.
-Because SDFs can be defined for many fractals, sphere tracing is often used for 3D fractal rendering.
+In particular, these operations allow SDFs to exploit the scaling symmetries of fractals; Sphere tracing is thus often used for efficiently rendering 3D fractals.